We had to cross the Canal of Corinth to reach the Peloponnese, where we want to spend the next month.

 Acrocorinth, the acropolis of ancient Corinth, is situated on a monolithic rock overseeing the ancient city of Corinth.
 3000 metres long walls circle the hill.
 The side of the entrance was protected by a moat and 3 powerful fortification walls.

-With its secure water supply, Acrocorinth’s fortress was repeatedly used as a last line of defense in southern Greece because it commanded the Isthmus of Corinth, repelling foes from entry by land into the Peloponnese peninsula.
+With its secure water supply, Acrocorinth’s fortress was repeatedly used as a last line of defence in southern Greece because it commanded the Isthmus of Corinth, repelling foes from entry by land into the Peloponnese peninsula.